katieljones/bookmark-manager/README.md

 As a user,
 So that I can interact with other people,
 I want to be able to comment on all bookmarks.

+As a user,
+So that I can remove any bookmarks I no longer need,
+I would like to be able to delete a bookmark.
 ```

 ## Installation